SaadEGI/Kccs/Meeting Notes/Fifth Meeting.md

 - Sufyan will hnage saads code to fit newsfetch
 - Saad will extract the list of local newspaper websites
 - Sufyan, Mortada or Saad will create a twitter account for the API.
-- Saad will contact Terr for a meeting next week to dicuss the milestone presentation, give update of the progress of project and ask for solutions of our problems.
+- Saad will contact Terry for a meeting next week to dicuss the milestone presentation, give update of the progress of project and ask for solutions of our problems.

 ---